• Skip to primary navigation

 What is Catastrophic Coverage?

-If you reach the Catastrophic Coverage phase of Medicare Part D, you will pay the greater of either $3.70 for generic drugs and $9.20 for brand-name drugs or 5% of the cost.
+If you reach the Catastrophic Coverage phase of Medicare Part D, you will pay $0 for your Medicare covered prescription drugs.
 You will remain in this phase for the rest of the year.
 Everything resets on January 1st, when Medicare Part D phases begin anew.

 What pharmacies can I use with Medicare Part D?